fubark/cyber/docs/docs.md

 print list[-1]   -- Prints '3'
 ```

 Lists can be sliced with the range `..` clause.
 The sliced list becomes a new list that you can modify without affecting the original list.
 The end index is non-inclusive.
+Negative start or end values count from the end of the list.
 ```text
 list = [ 1, 2, 3, 4, 5 ]
 list[0..0]  -- []          Empty list.